jacobleon2117/OK-TF1-app/docs/CODE_REVIEW/code-review.md

 ### Changes:

-* included widget boxes for weather
+* included card boxes for weather
 * changed the app.json to comply with the icon removal
 * changed the background from a picture to a black background
 * included the avatar path for logging in